Ram-N/vegan-cards/scripts/README.md

 3. A Google Sheet with the following columns:
    - `Language 1` - The primary language name (e.g., "English")
-   - `English Phrase` - The phrase in the primary language
+   - `Phrase 1` - The phrase in the primary language
    - `Language 2` - The secondary language name (e.g., "Spanish")
    - `Translation` - The translated phrase
    - `Category` (optional) - The category for the phrase (e.g., "restaurant", "shopping")